thoughtworks/twde-datalab/README.md

 - create an AWS data pipeline following `pipeline-definition.json`
 - start the pipeline

-At the moment the script ends here.
 The output (and logs) are available via the AWS console.
+Unfortunately, we've run into some issues with large file sizes, which are documented here https://github.com/ThoughtWorksInc/twde-datalab/issues/25.

 ### Getting started using Jupyter on EC2